Watson-Personal-Assistant/developer/_content/flavours/automotive.md

 To build your AI assistant, you can create your own custom skills and register them with Watson Assistant Solutions and you can make use of the built-in skills that are available when you sign up for Watson Assistant for Automotive.
 The built-in skills are listed in the following section.

 All built-in skills for Watson Assistant for Automotive are assigned to the `automotive` skillset.
-You also have access to the `industry` skillset that is provided with Watson Assistant for Industry.
+The industry built-in skills are also added to the `automotive` skillset.
 For details, see [Industry skills]({{site.baseurl}}/flavours/industry).

-The industry built-in skills are also added to the `automotive` skillset.
+For information about the maturity level of each skill, see the [Alpha and beta features]({{site.baseurl}}/get-help/release_notes/#alpha-and-beta-features) section of the Release Notes topic.

 ### Navigation
 - Registered name: navigation